Low Cost, High Quality Care.

 What are the clinical signs of a pet with pyometra?

 The clinical signs depend on whether or not the cervix is open.
 If it is open, pus may drain from the uterus through the vagina to the outside.
 It is often noted on the skin or hair under the tail or on bedding and furniture where the pet has laid.
-Fever, lethargy, anorexia and depression may or may not be present (this is often the case at our facility, where owners have elected to have their pets spayed for other reasons!).
+Fever, lethargy, anorexia and depression may (or may not be present).

 If the cervix is closed, pus that forms is not able to drain to the outside.
 It collects in the uterus causing distention of the abdomen.
 The bacteria release toxins which are absorbed into circulation.
 These pets often become severely ill very rapidly.
 This condition is life threatening.